iceablemedia/silverclean-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.2.8 =
+December 12th, 2016
+* Now using get_theme_file_uri() to register stylesheets and javascripts for WordPress 4.7
+* Fixed display glitch in main navbar's submenu
+* Tested with WordPress 4.7

 = 1.2.7 =
 November 14th, 2016